akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 fastqc --help
 ```

-Make a directory to capture the output of fastqc.
+Exit the help screen by pressing **q**, then make a directory to capture the output of fastqc.

 ```{bash}
 mkdir quality_metrics
 ```

-Use the wildcard \*.fastq to list both R1 and R2.
+Use the wildcard `\*.fastq` to list both R1 and R2.

 ```{bash}
 ls raw_fastq/*.fastq